Skin Care for Extremely Dry, Sensitive Skin

 Hydration is key: Skin-drenching hydration will help significantly in diminishing the appearance of scaling and dry patches, but the hydrating products must be free of any skin-aggravating ingredients—always look for fragrance-free.
 If skin is continually irritated, the distressing signs of dryness, flaking, redness, and rough skin will persist.

 The best way to improve the appearance of skin is to supply it with generous amounts of antioxidants, soothing ingredients, and concentrated hydrating ingredients.
-(We love glycerin, hyaluronic acid, antioxidant-rich soothing plant oils, ceramides, and omega fatty acids!)
+Glycerin, hyaluronic acid, antioxidant-rich soothing plant oils, ceramides, and omega fatty acids can all be part of a well-curated skin care routine for dry sensitive skin.

 Of course, you also must use a sunscreen to protect skin from further damage while visibly strengthening its natural ability to improve.
 If you have this skin problem, it’s best to select a sunscreen whose active ingredients are only zinc oxide and/or titanium dioxide.
 They present minimal to no chance of causing sensitivity, even when applied around the eyes.

-This state-of-the-art combination of ingredients—antioxidants, hydrating and soothing ingredients, and gentle sunscreens—can have amazing results for all skin types, but especially for extremely dry, flaky, and reactive skin.
+This state-of-the-art combination of ingredients—antioxidants, hydrating and soothing ingredients, and gentle sunscreens—can have amazing results for all skin types, but especially for extremely dry reactive skin.
 It’s been theorized that this type of extremely compromised skin is also more susceptible to environmental damage.

 It also helps a great deal to reapply moisturizer within seconds of washing any part of the body.
 This is especially true for your hands, because soaps and cleansers are notorious for triggering a reaction when you have extra-dry, easily sensitized skin.